Flat-Fee Estate Settlement

 Texas law allows affidavits of heirship to bypass probate entirely.
 Most people don't know this option exists.
 We built Settled to make sure they do.

-We handle the research.
+We handle the paperwork.
 Attorneys handle the law.
 You just sign.

 Tell us about the property and family situation.
 Upload any documents you already have.
 We walk you through our simple intake process.